manifoldmarkets/manifold/docs/docs/faq.md

 [![Explainer video](https://ruittinten.nl/wp-content/uploads/youtube-placeholder.png)](https://youtu.be/xA27x7GRMZQ)

-### Can prediction markets work without real money?
+### Do prediction markets work without real money?

 Yes!
-You can track Manifold's predictive track record in real time from our [platform calibration page](https://manifold.markets/calibration).
+Manifold Markets has consistently proven its validity and efficacy as a leading prediction market platform.
+Manifold Markets compiles site wide prediction data to determine how well calibrated the site is at predicting events, you can assess Manifold's predictive track record in real time from our [platform calibration page](https://manifold.markets/calibration).

 Beside our own platform, there is substantial evidence that play-money prediction markets provide real forecasting power.
 Examples include [sports betting](http://www.electronicmarkets.org/fileadmin/user_upload/doc/Issues/Volume_16/Issue_01/V16I1_Statistical_Tests_of_Real-Money_versus_Play-Money_Prediction_Markets.pdf) and internal prediction markets at firms like [Google](https://www.networkworld.com/article/2284098/google-bets-on-value-of-prediction-markets.html).

 Traders in a play-money environments are competing for the social prestige and sense of progression that come from predicting and trading well.

 ## Using Manifold

+### Why Manifold?
+Manifold Markets is the easiest prediction site to use.
+New users can instantly sign in with existing Google or Apple accounts and start predicting for free in less than a minute.
+No deposits required.

+Manifold is the best prediction site because it offers the widest variety of questions and topics, contributed by an expansive community.
+Community made markets means that you can easily find more markets that you actually care about and have more opportunities to leverage your knowledge to win mana!

+If a market doesn't exist...
+[Make it!](https://manifold.markets/create)

 ### What is mana (M)?